alex/just-use/README.md

 Because you should Just Use `/dev/urandom` (TM) [^1].
 This has been the correct advice for generating random numbers on Linux (and other Unixes) for a long time, however there's one situation in which it's not correct: At early boot.

-`/dev/urandom` will hapilly return data before the kernel's random number generator has been fully seeded.
+`/dev/urandom` will happily return data before the kernel's random number generator has been fully seeded.
 This kernel module solves that.
 It will refuse to return random numbers before it can do so safely -- after that point (which is generally hit in early boot), it'll never block.
 It's a completely safe drop-in replacement [^2] for the kernel's existing `/dev/urandom` as a result.
 You can also use it to replace `/dev/random`.

 Usage: